Healthy Homes Assessment Whakatu

 Rental Property Home Assessments Whakatu

-Areas of rental properties that are impacted by Healthy Homes Standard.
-Healthy Homes Standards in Whakatu include each:
+Areas of rental properties that are impacted through Healthy Homes Standard.
+Healthy Homes Standard in Whakatu include each:

 • Bedroom